Dr Debbie Nolder

 Debbie has experience in monoclonal antibody production, mammalian cell culture and the in vitro cultivation of a broad range of protozoa plus extensive experience in molecular- and immunological-based research and diagnostic techniques.

-Debbie is Lead BMS (molecular) in the PHE Malaria Reference Laboratory & LSHTM Diagnostic Parasitology Laboratory where she has a specialist interest in development and implementation of molecular diagnostic, typing and drug resistance assays for Plasmodium spp., and molecular diagnostic assays for diagnosis of Trypanosoma cruzi (Chagas disease), Acanthamoeba spp.
+Debbie is an HCPC-registered biomedical scientist and is currently Lead BMS (molecular) in the PHE Malaria Reference Laboratory & LSHTM Diagnostic Parasitology Laboratory.
+Debbie has a specialist interest in development, validation and implementation of molecular diagnostic, typing and drug resistance assays for Plasmodium spp., Trypanosoma cruzi (Chagas disease), Acanthamoeba spp.
 (Acanthamoeba keratitis, AK) and Leishmania spp. infections.

-LSHTM MSc units: lecturer on core Parasitology/Entomology, core Molecular Biology, Advanced Diagnostic Parasitology, TMIH.
+LSHTM MSc units: lecturer on core Parasitology/Entomology, core Molecular Biology, Advanced Diagnostic Parasitology (module co-organiser), TMIH.
 Summer project supervisor.
 Tutor

 LSHTM MSc (DBL): tutor for Parasitology (Advanced Unit).